 F1S/ F2S: Fail: Permitted to write a supplementary examination in this course in January/ February of the following year.

-FSS: Fail: Permitted to write a supplementary examination in this course of condition that attends summer school for the course.
+FSS: Fail: Permitted to write a supplementary examination in this course on condition that a summer school is on offer in the course and that a student fully complies with the summer school attendance.